nic-dgl104-winter-2022/class-textbook/ch1/Functional Programming & Platform Programming/README.md

  <p align='center'><img src = 'https://upload.wikimedia.org/wikipedia/commons/0/06/Mapping-steps-loillibe-new.gif' width = "400"></p>
   <p align = "center"> Image from <a href="https://en.wikipedia.org/wiki/Map_(higher-order_function)">Wikimedia Images</a></p>

  A use of .map() that takes the numberArray and creates a new array of the modified numbers.
+In the above image, we can see observe that the initial array **X** is taken as the input, and the map() function looks at each array, adds 1 to the value of that index, and sends the new value to be stored into a new array.

+ The following code snippet takes an array of numbers, and outputs their square root.

  ```javascript
 const numberArray = [9, 16, 81];
 const numberRoots = numbers.map((num) => Math.sqrt(num));